Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Mississippi State Stats and Trends

-- Mississippi State's games this season have gone over the total in two out of five opportunities (40%).
+- Mississippi State's games this year have hit the over on two of five set point totals (40%).

-- When Mississippi State scores more than 22 points, it is 2-3 against the spread and 3-2 overall.
+- When Mississippi State puts up more than 22 points, it is 2-3 against the spread and 3-2 overall.

-- In games that Mississippi State amasses over 300.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Mississippi State totals over 300.7 yards, the team is 2-3 against the spread and 3-2 overall.

-- This year the Bulldogs have seven turnovers, two fewer than the Crimson Tide have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.